ashdal08/impedance_spec_dash/README.md

 Requirements
 ------------
-This program was written for a Windows 10/11 system in mind.
+This program was written with a Windows 10/11 system in mind.
 Install the necessary libraries mentioned in the requirements file.
 For recording the temperature, a Voltcraft VC870 multimeter was used.
 Readings from the multimeter are recorded on the PC via USB, using the sigrok-cli.
 Refer to https://sigrok.org/wiki/Downloads.
 The **sigrok-cli** folder needs to be placed in the **src** folder.
 Make sure to edit the `sigrok_cmd` in the `Databackend.multimeterGetTemperature` method with the specific voltmeter driver and location (hid, serial etc.) that is applicable to you.

 Note of Thanks
 --------------